 Life here would seem to be important because somehow it furthers our development, preparing us for what lies in the future.
 We are not just waiting for a spot in paradise.
 We are preparing for a job in the kingdom.

-Am I a good steward of Gods creation?
+Am I a good steward of God’s creation?
 Do I follow the example that Christ set when he lived among us?
 Am I faithfully seeking to represent the kingdom of God in the place I live and work?
 God is not calling us to separate from the world, but rather to be its salt and light.

-God’s Purpose into the Future
+God’s Purpose in the Future

 The New Testament teaches that what happens when this life comes to an end is dependent on our relationship with the creator.
 Those who have walked with him in faith will continue with him for eternity.
-Those who have not face destruction.
+Those who have not, face destruction.
 But there are a lot of differing opinions as to just what is involved in those two final destinations.

 What will heaven be like?
 Ultimately we do not know.
 But we all have, sometimes unexpressed, thoughts.
 A time for tears to be wiped away.
 For bodies to be made strong.
 Families to be reunited.
 No limit to the amount of chocolate that can be consumed.
 Praising God all day and night along with the heavenly choir.
-Visiting with Abraham, Moses, David, Peter, Paul and Mary.
+Visiting with Abraham, Moses, David, Peter, Paul, and Mary.
 Having all of our questions answered to our complete satisfaction.
 Watching videos of our favorite histories.

 What destination awaits those who are not among the elect of God, who have not walked with him in faith?
 The traditional response is that they will spend an eternity in a conscious state of torment.
 But I struggle with this response for a couple of reasons.

 But that is not the same thing as claiming the unbeliever will experience the fire for eternity.
 What generally happens to something that is thrown into the fire, or eaten by worms?
-It is destroyed, ceases to exist, vanishes.
+It is destroyed, ceases to exist, and vanishes.
 The fire and worms may not die, but what is thrown into them is consumed.

 Just to be sure that there is no misunderstanding, I do not believe everyone is ultimately saved; far from it.
 Nor am I swayed by those who claim an eternal conscious punishment of unbelievers is immoral.
 God is God, and I am not.
 I do not question his right to do what he will with his creation.
-But, based on what I understand the Scriptures to teach, the traditional view of hell just doesn’t fit.
+But, based on what I understand the Scriptures teach, the traditional view of hell just doesn’t fit.

 In short, I believe that all of this creation was for the purpose of growing the Bride of Christ, the church.
-And when God’s purpose is accomplished, this creation will cease and his church will continue in whatever role he has created us for.
+And when God’s purpose is accomplished, this creation will cease, and his church will continue in whatever role he has created us for.
 And I should do my best to be prepared for the future he created me for.